 Evolutionary model

 Our discrete-time, evolutionary model describes how the average trait of a species i, Zi, evolves due to reciprocal selection imposed by ecological interactions and other environmental factors (e.g., abiotic conditions).
 In our model, the selection differential, S, and the additive genetic variance of the trait governs trait change across generations (Lande 1976).
 We assumed S has three components potentially affecting the evolution of the trait Z: the selection imposed by (i) mutualisms, (ii) cheating interactions, and (iii) other environmental factors.
-As a first approximation, we assume that, for a given interaction, species are either mutualistic partners or cheaters, but the same species may behave as a cheater for species j but as a mutualistic partner to species k.
+As a first approximation, we assume that, for a given interaction, species are either mutualistic partners or cheaters, but the same species i may behave as a cheater for species j but as a mutualistic partner to species k.

 The mutualism component, Smi is defined as the sum of selective effects caused by all mutualistic partners of species i, called N. We assume that selection imposed by mutualism favors trait matching among mutualistic partners.
 We also assume that perfect trait matching between partners i and j occurs if |Zj(t)-Zi(t)| = 0 (Guimarães et al. 2011).
 A given species may have multiple mutualistic partners and each partner may contribute differently to selection, where the contribution of partner j to selection on species i is described by mij(t).
 The total contribution of mutualistic partners to selection on Zi is defined as: